 Social Security retirement benefits are financed primarily through dedicated payroll taxes paid by workers and their employers.
 The 15.3 percent payroll tax, known as Federal Income Contribution Act taxes (FICA), has two components: Social Security (12.4 percent) and Medicare (2.9 percent).
 Employees and employers split them both equally.
 For the Social Security portion, employers pay 6.2 percent of an employee's income, and the employee kicks in the same.
 Self-employed individuals pay the entire 12.4 percent Social Security payroll tax.
 However, they may deduct half in figuring their adjusted gross income.

 For most retired workers and their dependents, however, Social Security retirement benefits alone are not enough for them to maintain the standard of living they had before retirement.
-Although Social Security retirement benefits are protected against inflation by annual Cost of Living Adjustments, the estimated average retirement benefit for retirees is only about $1,341 a month, and the survivors of workers receive an average of only $1,285 a month (in 2016).
-For 2016, the maximum monthly Social Security retirement benefit for a worker retiring at the full retirement age of 66 years is $2,639.
+Although Social Security retirement benefits are protected against inflation by annual Cost of Living Adjustments, the estimated average retirement benefit for retirees is only about $1,657 a month (in 2022), and the survivors of workers receive an average of only $1,553 a month (in 2022).

 - Learn more about Social Security's disability benefits